-It is not necessary for all three components of the disease to appear at the same time.
+All three parts of the disease may not appear at the same time.
 Any one of the above symptoms may be the first sign of Susac's syndrome.
-It may take weeks, months, or even years for all three parts to show up.
-Some patients never have more than two of the components.
+It may take weeks, months, or even years for all three parts to show up, and some patients never have more than two of them.

 Who is affected by Susac's syndrome?

-Susac's syndrome is a rare disease that strikes mainly females between the ages of 20 and 40.
-However, children as young as eight and adults (both men and women) into their 50s can be affected.
+Susac's syndrome is rare, but when it occurs it strikes mainly females between the ages of 20 and 40.
+However, children as young as 8 and adults (both men and women) into their 50s can be affected.

 What causes Susac's syndrome?

-Susac's syndrome is caused by a person's own immune system attacking the endothelial cells, (the cells that line the inner walls of our blood vessels) of vessels in the brain, retina, and inner ear.
+Susac's syndrome is caused by a person's own immune system attacking the endothelial cells— the cells that line the inner walls of our blood vessels—in the brain, retina, and inner ear.
 When attacked, the endothelial cells swell up and partly or completely shut off blood flow through the vessel.
 The resulting lack of oxygen and nutrients causes the affected organs to suffer.

 What causes the immune system to malfunction in this way is not known.